jeffmcmahan/Function.check/README.md

 ```

 ## Arity is strict.
-Functions containing a `.check` call will always throw when invoked with more or fewer arguments than appear in the function declaration.
+Functions containing a `.check` call will always throw when invoked with more or fewer arguments than appear in the function declaration, whether the arguments have a defined type or not.

 ```js
 function newUser() {

   newUser.check(arguments)

   //...
 }

 newUser('Bill') // throws

 function newUser(name=String, age) {

   newUser.check(arguments)

   //...
 }

 newUser('Bill') // throws
 ```

+## Default values are not supported.
+Javascript's default values feature cannot be used in combination with a type checker that required correct arity; that is, if a value isn't provided for a particular parameter, the type checker will throw, so the default value will never be usable (even though it would be syntactically valid to specify one).

+The reason for requiring correct arity is simple: it prevents client code from misunderstanding the API it's using.
+Default values can cause confusion when refactoring, because they tend to make it appear as though client code is more in sync with the API than is actually the case.

+To use default values in a function declaration, don't call `<`function-name>.check()` within the body.